zsteinkamp/m4l-WavScope/README.md

 ![How it Looks](images/device.gif)

 This is useful to see how an effect changes the waveform if you put a WavScope before an and after the effect.
+With its Sidechain control, you can visualize two waveforms at once.
+This is useful for balancing kick and bass, among other things.

-I made a [video going through building this device step-by-step](https://www.youtube.com/watch?v=bW8M0wRehgE).
+I made a [video going through building a simpler version of this device step-by-step](https://www.youtube.com/watch?v=bW8M0wRehgE).
 Maybe do that instead of just downloading it?

 ## Installation